ker0chan/VisualNovelTemplate/README.md

 ```
 Hello World
 ```
 The Narrator says the words "Hello World".
-Clicking on it will goes to the next scene.
+Clicking on it goes to the next scene.

 ## Normal scene
 ```